rendchevi/artnet-app/README.md

 # ArtNet - Painting Style Classification and Feature Visualization

 ### Description
-ArtNet is a deep learning project that.
+ArtNet is a deep learning

+I intend to share the training and preprocessing codes soon.

 ### How to install
 This project is written fully in Python.
 Thus, you need a Python environment in your computer and the following dependencies to install: